gridsusc/gridsusc.github.io/blog.md

 ## Resume Review

 ![alt-text](/assets/img/resume_workshop/IMG_5586.jpeg "workshop")
 This event was designed to help students create a professional and effective resume that highlights their skills and experience.
 The workshop was led by the graduating masters students with succesful job hunting campaigns!
-They offer thier insights and tips in attracting the best companies by helping students build thwie resumes form the grsound up!
+They offer thier insights and tips in attracting the best companies by helping students build thwie resumes form the ground up!

 During the workshop, participants were encouraged to reflect on their own experiences and skills and to brainstorm ways to showcase them in their resumes.
 They were asked to complete exercises or activities to help them identify their strengths and accomplishments and to develop language to describe them in their resumes.